 Dance Mogul: Who are some of your dance inspirations?

 Juice Crew: Our dance inspirations are a little bit special.
 At first, it was like any other, the bigger guys like Criminalz, Quick Crew, Sh*t Kingz and Japanese dance crew´s.
 Those were our main inspiration.
 But over time we didn’t just get inspired by dance, but also movement from different sources.
 Lately, the biggest inspiration that has helped us develop a new way of thinking and moving is Japanese Animations like Naruto, One Piece and Samurai Champloo.
 The way they move, the form, the energy, the attitude, and fire.

 Dance Mogul: Were your parents supportive of your dancing?

 Juice Crew: Our parents weren’t supportive at all!
-They told us to quit dancing, that what we did had no future and we should take life more seriously like any other parent they wants the best for us.
+They told us to quit dancing, that what we did had no future and we should take life more seriously like any other parent they want the best for us.
 But we didn’t take that in as rebel kids we were, we wanted to show our parents that we can create our own way by doing what makes us happy in this life.
-We are still on this pursuit, but our family can see much more clearly now after being on national TV and traveling the country doing what we love and actually make profit out of it.
+We are still on this pursuit, but our family can see much more clearly now after being on national TV and traveling the country doing what we love and actually make a profit out of it.
 We love our parents and we will always do, no matter how much they tell us not to do what we love.